itsemon245/lamet/README.md

 - The `tags` column is flexible and can store any key-value pairs.
 - The `recorded_at` column is used for time-series queries in Grafana.
 - The `type` column defaults to `counter` for all metrics.
-- The `unit` column is available for future use.
+- The `unit` column is available for any unit

 ## 📚 More